avraham/hass_radarr_sonarr_search_by_voice/README.md

 - **server_url**.
 Radarr url with protocol (http or https) and port (usually :7878)
 - **api_key**.
 Radarr API Key
 - **root_directory**.
 Radarr root_directory also knwon as rootFolderPath.
 If you are using docker, the root_directory is the virtual path your radarr app has access to.
-It the same path it shows on the UI when you add a movie manually.
+It's the same path it shows on the UI when you add a movie manually.
 - **profile_id**.
 Radarr quality profile id. eg. 4 is 1080p

 Sonarr